Fire Emblem Fates: Plot

 In the Revelation route, Corrin rejects both Hoshido and Nohr, and is denounced as a traitor by both.
-They flee with Azura and one of their retainers through the Bottomless Canyon to the kingdom of Valla.
-Azura explains that the king of Valla, the dragon Anankos, has plans for humanity's destruction; he is the one who killed and replaced Garon, and he is responsible for Takumi's descent into madness in the Conquest route.
-Azura also reveals her history as the daughter of the king Anankos usurped, and that a curse placed by Anankos will kill them if they reveal Valla's existence to anyone outside its borders.
-The two decide to kill Anankos.
-Fleeing Valla with Gunter, who survived his fall into the chasm, Azura reveals that they must unite Corrin's twin families before a natural event which will seal the passage for decades.
-Corrin travels through Hoshido and Nohr, gradually gaining the trust and allegiance of their hereditary and adopted families.
-They also learn that their sword Yato is the "Seal of Flames", which when combined with the other families' Legendary Weapons will become the Fire Emblem, capable of killing Anankos.
-Once the group enter Valla, the party heads to confront Anankos.
-During their journey, they battle the resurrected bodies of Mikoto, Azura's mother Arete, and Sumeragi, the latter of whom is revealed to be Mikoto's assassin.
-During their battle with Mikoto, Corrin learns that they and Azura are maternal cousins, making Corrin heir to Valla's throne.
+They flee with Azura through the Bottomless Canyon to the kingdom of Valla, where they find Gunter still alive.
+Azura reveals Anankos's manipulation of events, and that she is the daughter of Valla's last king; Anankos created a curse that kills any who reveal Valla's existence outside its borders.
+To defeat Anankos, the two travel through Hoshido and Nohr, gradually gaining the trust and allegiance of their hereditary and adopted families, before a natural event seals Valla from the outside world.
+They also learn that the Yato is the "Seal of Flames", which when combined with the other families' Legendary Weapons will become the Fire Emblem, capable of killing Anankos.
+The united force travels to Valla, facing an army formed from the undead including Mikoto, Azura's mother Arete, and Sumeragi, the latter revealed to be Mikoto's assassin.
+During their battle with Mikoto, Corrin learns that they and Azura are maternal cousins, making Corrin an heir to Valla's throne.
 The group is eventually betrayed by Gunter, who was possessed by Anankos since first coming to Valla, but Corrin succeeds in freeing Gunter from Anankos' control.
-When they face Anankos, they are initially helpless, but Ryoma, Takumi, Xander, and Leo feed the power of their Legendary Weapons into Yato, transforming it into the Fire Emblem.
-Near death after being defeated, Anankos summons and eats the impostor Garon to regain his strength, but is finally destroyed with the Fire Emblem.
+Upon reaching Anankos, Corrin unlocks the Fire Emblem's power, and despite summoning and eating the imposter Garon to regain his strength, Anankos is killed.
 In the aftermath, Valla is reestablished on the surface, Azura crowns Corrin its new ruler, and an everlasting peace is established between the three kingdoms.